-Many of the black soldiers were escaped slaves who had fled to Kansas from farms and towns in Missouri and Arkansas to find freedom.
+Many of the Black soldiers were escaped slaves who had fled to Kansas from farms and towns in Missouri and Arkansas to find freedom.
 Some were “stolen” in raids led by Lane or other jayhawk leaders during the border wars between Kansas and Missouri.
-Others were freemen of color who had moved to Kansas to find a better life.
-These men formed the First Kansas Colored Volunteer Infantry in August 1862 and it quickly grew to 500 soldiers, uniformed, trained and ready for action.
+Others were freedmen of color who had moved to Kansas to find a better life.
+These men formed the 1st Kansas Colored Volunteer Infantry in August 1862, and it quickly grew to 500 soldiers, uniformed, trained and ready for action.

 By the fall of 1862, the area around Bates County, Missouri, had become a haven for guerrillas and Confederate recruiters.
 One of the areas often used by the guerrillas was Hog Island on the Marias-des-Cygnes River.
 From here, the guerrillas terrorized pro-Union families and led raids into eastern Kansas.

-During the next two days, the black soldiers skirmished with local guerrillas.
+During the next two days, the Black soldiers skirmished with local guerrillas.
 On Oct.
-29, a detachment of around 30 black troops engaged the bushwhackers as a diversion while a foraging party searched for salt and cornmeal.
+29, a detachment of about 30 Black troops engaged the bushwhackers as a diversion while a foraging party searched for salt and cornmeal.
 Once the troops returned to the camp, the rebels set fire to the tallgrass prairie, forcing the Kansas troops to set a backfire to prevent flames from reaching Fort Africa.
 Using the smoke as cover, the rebels fired at the troops then withdrew, hoping the Kansas troops would pursue them.

-About 130 rebel horsemen emerged from the woods bordering the Marias-des-Cygnes River, forcing the black detachment to retreat toward Island Mound.
+About 130 rebel horsemen emerged from the woods bordering the Marias-des-Cygnes River, forcing the Black detachment to retreat toward Island Mound.
 The rebel horsemen caught them before they could reach shelter in a ravine and the battle began.
 On the southern slope of Island Mound, with the prairie on fire all around them, the two groups engaged in hand-to-hand battle.
-The rebel horsemen carried shotguns, pistols and sabers and outnumbered the black troops six to one.
-The black soldiers fought back fiercely using their bayonets and rifle butts.
+The rebel horsemen carried shotguns, pistols and sabers and outnumbered the Black troops 6 to 1.
+The Black soldiers fought back fiercely, using their bayonets and rifle butts.

 News about the battle spread throughout the country.
-The reports were notable not only because it was the first time black soldiers engaged in combat during the Civil War but also because of the way they fought.
+The reports were notable not only because it was the first time Black soldiers engaged in combat during the Civil War but also because of the way they fought.
 Praise came from both sides of the battle.
-White officers praised the black troops with Lt.
-R. Hinton telling the Daily Conservative of Leavenworth, Kan., that the Island Mound campaign “proved that negroes are splendid soldiers.”
-Even Southerners praised the black troops with rebel Bill Turman of Butler being quoted in the New York Times that “the black devils fought like tigers.”
+White officers praised the Black troops with Lt.
+R. Hinton telling the Daily Conservative of Leavenworth, Kansas, that the Island Mound campaign “proved that negroes are splendid soldiers.”
+Even Southerners praised the Black troops with rebel Bill Turman of Butler being quoted in The New York Times that the Black soldiers "fought like tigers.”

 On Jan.
-13, 1863, less than two weeks after the Emancipation Proclamation took effect, the First Kansas Colored Volunteer Infantry became the fifth African-American regiment mustered into Federal service – three months after they won their first battle.
+13, 1863, less than two weeks after the Emancipation Proclamation took effect, the 1st Kansas Colored Volunteer Infantry became the fifth African American regiment mustered into Federal service – three months after they won their first battle.
 Throughout the war, the infantry regiment saw extensive action, fighting in 16 battles and numerous skirmishes.
 They mustered out of service on Oct.
 1, 1865.